linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

 Now consider the gain on the Eurodollar futures position.
-If LIBOR = 6% (quarterly = 1.5%), our total gain on the short contracts when we initiate borrowing on day 120 will be:
+If [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] = 6% (quarterly = 1.5%), our total gain on the short contracts when we initiate borrowing on day 120 will be: